-Policy Position 7: To support the development of gas infrastructure, convert all diesel-fired power plants (Peakers) to gas.
+Decision 7: To support the development of gas infrastructure and in addition to the new gas to power capacity in Table 5, convert existing diesel-fired power plants (Peakers) to gas.

 5.3.6 Nuclear

 The extension of design life of the Koeberg Power Station is critical for continued energy security in the period beyond 2024, when it reaches the end of its 40-year life.
 This extension, once all the necessary regulatory approvals have been received, will increase the capacity to its original design capacity of 1926MW.